Gasjki/GameServerQuery/README.md

 *[Source]*
 - Atlas - does NOT support players
-- DayZ - does NOT support players
+- Day Z - does NOT support players
 - Mordhau - does NOT support players
-- Seven Days To Die - does NOT support players
+- 7 Days To Die - does NOT support players
 - The Forest - does NOT support players
 - Wurn - does NOT support players